DataTalksClub/data-engineering-zoomcamp/02-workflow-orchestration/README.md

 2. Load it into Postgres or Google Cloud (GCS + BigQuery).
 3. Explore scheduling and backfilling workflows.

+>[!NOTE]
+If you’re using the PostgreSQL and PgAdmin docker setup from Module 1 for this week’s Kestra Workflow Orchestration exercise, ensure your PostgreSQL image version is 15 or later (preferably the latest).
+The MERGE statement, introduced in PostgreSQL 15, won’t work on earlier versions and will likely cause syntax errors in your kestra flows.

 ### File Structure

 The project is organized as follows: